danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 There are several solutions to solve this issue:
 - **Solve from validation side.**
-Open another validation preprocess for anonymized data.
+Set another validation preprocess for anonymized data.
 The validation of other data keep unchanged.
 - **Solve from anonymization side.**
 Instead of redacting the fields to completely empty or null, figure out some way to keep some valid values in required fields.